realdatadriven/etlx/README.md

 ```bash
 go run main.go --config etl_config.md --date 2023-10-31
 ```
-the same cam be said for build
+the same can be said for build
-On Windows you may have building issues if you keep duckdb, in that case I found out that is esier to just use the latest libduckdb from https://github.com/duckdb/duckdb/releases put it in your path and then build with -tags=duckdb_use_lib
+On Windows you may have building issues if you keep duckdb, in that case I found out that is easier to just use the latest libduckdb from https://github.com/duckdb/duckdb/releases put it in your path and then build with -tags=duckdb_use_lib

 ```bash
 CGO_ENABLED=1 CGO_LDFLAGS="-L/path/to/libs" go run -tags=duckdb_use_lib main.go --config etl_config.md --date 2023-10-31